|Enter drug name|

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Drowsiness/reduced alertness: This medication may cause drowsiness, especially when combined with alcohol or another sedating medication.
+Drowsiness/reduced alertness: Divalproex may cause drowsiness, especially when combined with alcohol or another sedating medication.
 Avoid driving or other potentially dangerous activities until you determine how this medication affects you.

-Kidney disease: If you have kidney disease discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney disease: Kidney disease or reduced kidney function may cause divalproex to build up in the body, causing side effects.
+If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Stopping this medication: People who need this medication to prevent major seizures should not stop taking it suddenly as this can increase the risk of getting seizures.
 Do not stop taking this medication without consulting with your doctor first.

 Pregnancy: There is an increased risk of birth defects for a child whose mother takes divalproex during pregnancy.
 Although rare, divalproex may cause a defect of the spine called spina bifida or slowed or reduced mental development.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.

 Before becoming pregnant, women who are taking divalproex should speak to their doctor.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking divalproex, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
 As a general rule, women who are taking divalproex should not breast-feed.